benjbuch/octo_waffle/part_01-basic_interactions.md

 All of the package’s function will now be known in the current R session.
 More specifically, their ‘namespace’ has been attached to the search path of the current environment.
-To check the currently loaded namespaces, type `loadedNamespaces()`.
+To check which namespaces are currently known, type `loadedNamespaces()`.
 To remove a namespace from the current session, type `unloadNamespace(...)` with the respective package name.

+Note that packages may depend on functions provided by other packages (which are automatically installed and silently loaded along with it).
+You cannot unload their namespaces unless you unload all the dependend packages.

+### Referring to Functions from a Specific Package

-If you intend to use only a single function from a package (and do not want to load the entire namespace), or if there are functions with the same name from different packages loaded, you must be more explicit and prefix the function call with the package name separated by `::`, e.g.
+If you intend to use only a single function from a package (and do not want to attach the entire namespace), or if there are functions with the same name from different packages loaded, you must be more explicit and prefix the function call with the package name separated by `::`, e.g.
 `magrittr::divide_by(...)`.